rekki/supplier-api/documentation/order-api.md

 * `customer_account_no` is the account number for customer within the supplier system, this can be setup in REKKI supplier app ( https://tulip.rekki.com ).
 * `confirmed_at` the time at which the supplier confirmed the order (via email or from the REKKI supplier app)
+* `location_name` the name of the location that placed the order, can be NULL
 * `delivery_address` delivery address for this specific order (address, postcode)
 * `delivery_on` expected delivery date (when users place orders they specify for which day it is supposed to be delivered)
 * `inserted_at_ts` when was the order created by the customer (timestamp)